gzmtzly/SGPL/README.md

    * Pytorch: 1.6.0
 ## 2. Preparation
 ### 2.1.
 Data
-We performed binary and multi-class imbalanced data classification experiments on SVHN, CIFAR10, and Clatcah101.
-Part of the data is included in the code
+We performed multi-class imbalanced data classification experiments on SVHN, CIFAR10, and Clatcah101.
+The data can be downloaded via the link https://pan.baidu.com/s/1mudC5-VD08J1DTNNwXjEdw (extract code: SGPL)
 ## 3. Training
 ### 3.1.
 File Description
 The file functions are described as